 Hannah: “We’re a community group and a lot of planning goes in to any events we want to hold.
 There are regular meetings at The Chambers throughout the year, come along and join us so you can be involved too.
-Each year has been different, and with Covid regulations still in place, 2021 looks to be a Pride Picnic on the Leas.
-In years past we’ve had a party on the rooftop with DJs, singalongs, live entertainment, lots of family events and two drag story-time sessions.”
+Each year has been different; in years past we’ve had a party on the rooftop with DJs, singalongs, live entertainment, lots of family events and two drag story-time sessions.”

 Ian: “We want there to be something for everyone, local bars get involved with DJs, music and offering special Pride cocktails, food and drinks for everyone taking part.
 This year it’s growing with more and more local restaurants raising money for us.
 Folklore ran a cocktail evening, The Nook have made some fantastic rainbow cupcakes… Each year more and more businesses get on board to support us which is wonderful.

 pride day and night

 Joe: “We’ve had cabaret at Jam Jar with me Miss Di Vour, and Miss Dolly Poppers.
 We’ve like to mix our acts with a singer and a poet too so that it’s really good fun.”